molmod/stacie/docs/source/theory/autocorrelation_integral/notation.md

 - $p_x(x)$ is the probability density function of $\hat{x}$.

 - A hat is used to denote a stochastic quantity, including functions of stochastic quantities.
+  This is more general than the common practice of using hats for statistical estimates only.
+  We find it useful to identify all stochastic variables clearly.
   For example:

     - If $\eta$ is the ground truth of the autocorrelation integral,